fivdi/onoff/README.md

 onoff provides a constructor function called Gpio which can be used to make Gpio objects corresponding to Linux GPIOs.
 The Gpio constructor function has three arguments; a GPIO number, a direction, and an optional interrupt generating edge.
-Examples of its usage can be seen in the code below.
+Examples of its usage can be seen in the exaplmes below.
 The Gpio methods available are as follows:

   * read(callback) - Read GPIO value asynchronously
   * readSync() - Read GPIO value synchronously